gofynd/fdk-client-swift/documentation/application/USER.md

 | body | VerifyOtpRequestSchema | yes | Request body |

-Validates the OTP sent to the user's mobile.
+Use this API to verify the OTP received on a mobile number.

 *Returned Response:*